 API gateway authentication is an important way to control the data that is allowed to be transmitted using your APIs.

+What is an API Gateway?
 In essence, it authenticates that a particular consumer has permission to access the API, using a predefined set of credentials.
-There are special cases — for example, the option to allow anonymous authentication — but generally speaking, the aim of authentication is to deny access to consumers who fail the authentication test.
-Kong supports many different plugins to enable different methods of API gateway authentication — we'll look at some of the most commonly used below — and can even support multiple methods for authentication.
+There are special cases — for example, the option to allow anonymous authentication — but generally speaking, the aim of API authentication is to deny access to consumers who fail the authentication test.
+Kong supports many different plugins to enable different methods of API gateway authentication we'll look at some of the most commonly used below — and can even support multiple methods for authentication.
 You can combine multiple methods using AND and OR logic, allowing you to establish more complex authentication procedures that only allow access in very specific circumstances.

-In this article, we will look in more detail at how API gateway authentication works, why it is important and the main methods commonly used in the Kong API gateway to authenticate access requests.
+In this article, we will look in more detail at how API gateway authentication works, why it is important and the main methods commonly used in an API gateway to authenticate access requests.

 Why is API gateway authentication important?